A “joint venture” is any time you are engaged in a project with another business or individual.

 - Do you need to make disclosures to the public?
 If you share an office, event, or website, the public may think that you are one business—which introduces liability for each other’s practices.
 Make sure to be transparent and disclose the nature of your relationship, so your clients are not confused.

-Want a lawyer to help you craft a custom Joint Venture Agreement tailored for you and your particular situation?
+Do you want to craft a custom Joint Venture Agreement tailored for you and your particular situation?
 We can help!
 All for one flat fee.